chwoozy/wSkyblockCore/README.md

 - [AnimatedNames](https://www.spigotmc.org/resources/animatednames.2175/)

 # Information
-> wSkyblockCore was developed under Spigot-1.8.8-R0.1 beta builds and should function for Minecraft versions up to 1.8.9 (PvP 1.6).
+wSkyblockCore was developed under Spigot-1.8.8-R0.1 beta builds and should function for Minecraft versions up to 1.8.9 (PvP 1.6).
-> Not for mass distribution or sales.
+Not for distribution, public use, or sales.

 # Licenses
 &copy; yungweezy 2021
-This project is licensed under the [GNU LESSER GENERAL PUBLIC LICENSE](LICENSE)
+This project is licensed under the [GNU General Public License v2.0](LICENSE)